cwperry/mighty90-v2/content/history/chapter-15-mog-mog.md

 >}}

 {{< figure src="/images/1945_02_02_ulithi_fast_carrier_task_force.jpg"
-           caption="The view from the opposite side of ASTORIA shows aircraft carriers of the Fast Carrier Task Force on 2 February 1945.
+           caption="The view from the opposite side of *Astoria* shows aircraft carriers of the Fast Carrier Task Force on 2 February 1945.
 The fleet carriers shown are LEXINGTON CV-16 (left) and HORNET CV-12." attr="photo taken by and courtesy of Herman Schnipper"
 >}}

 {{< figure src="/images/1945_02_02_ulithi_forward_view.jpg"
-           caption="A view forward of ASTORIA in her berth at Ulithi on 2 February 1945.
-Auxiliary ships and tenders lie alongside cruisers while an LCVP crosses the bow of ASTORIA." attr="photo taken by and courtesy of Herman Schnipper"
+           caption="A view forward of *Astoria* in her berth at Ulithi on 2 February 1945.
+Auxiliary ships and tenders lie alongside cruisers while an LCVP crosses the bow of *Astoria*." attr="photo taken by and courtesy of Herman Schnipper"
 >}}

 {{< figure src="/images/1945_02_03_exec_inspection.jpg"
-           caption="Captain's Inspection aboard USS ASTORIA, 3 February 1945.
+           caption="Captain's Inspection aboard USS *Astoria*, 3 February 1945.
 Executive Officer Armentrout performs a crew inspection on the ship's starboard aft main deck." attr="photo taken by and courtesy of Herman Schnipper"
 >}}